btfcss/beautiful-css/documentation/typography.md

 ### Lowercase

-Converts all text to lowercase with `.lowercase` utility class:
+Converts all text to lowercase with `lowercase` utility class:

 ```html
 <p class="lowercase">THIS WILL BECOME LOWERCASE</p>